Authentication Methods

 DingTalk's general configuration for synchronizing user attributes includes username mapping, display name mapping, email mapping, and phone number mapping.

-For explanations and usage of general configuration fields, refer to the General Configuration section.
+For the description and usage of general configuration fields, refer to the General Configuration section.

 DingTalk Configuration for Micro Apps